aabel4206/CodeUse/demo/README.md

 * `--prompt-file` → Gemini-style JSON of actions
 * `--slow-ms` → delay (ms) between Playwright steps for narration

+### Follow-one-link demo

+- The index page is in-spec and links to `page2.html`.
+- By default the CLI follows the first same-origin link and audits the child page, surfacing hover spec failures, missing alt text, tiny click targets, overlays, and broken links.
+- Disable link following with `--no-follow` if you only want to stay on the landing page.

 ---

 ## 5️⃣ Outputs